 Credit Scores and Mortgage Interest Rates

-When the borrower is hoping to get credit—and that includes a mortgage—the higher the score is, the better off the borrower is likely to be.
+- When the borrower hopes to get credit and that includes a mortgage, the higher the score is, the better will the borrower receive

-With a mortgage, having a lower interest rate however matters, and not just for the short term—a lower rate means that the borrower would pay less on the home loan over time.
-And since a mortgage lasts for many years, the savings could thus be significant .
+- With a mortgage, having a lower interest rate however matters, and not just for the short term—a lower rate means that the borrower would pay less on the home loan over time.

 Ultimately, the borrower should just remember that his credit score is a work in progress.
 It probably would change over time.
 But if he keeps an eye on it, and keep it as high as he can, he’ll be happy he did so.
 It can thus be important when he’s applying for a mortgage or either any other type of credit.